 PhD, Washington University

 As a historical musicologist, Dr. Mabary teaches courses in music history and literature at both the undergraduate and graduate levels.
-She received master’s and doctoral degrees in musicology from Washington University in St. Louis, Missouri as well as a master’s in vocal performance from the University of Missouri.
+She received master’s and doctoral degrees in musicology from Washington University in St. Louis, Missouri as well as a master’s in vocal performance from the University of Missouri in Columbia.